softwareguru/airflowsummit-website/content/faq/_index.md

 ### Where is Airflow Summit?

-We will meet on October 7-9th, 2025 at The Hyatt Regency Seattle, situated in the heart of the Emerald City, Seattle 808 Howell Street.
+We will meet from August 31st to September 2nd at The Hyatt Regency Austin, 208 Barton Springs Rd, Austin, TX 78704

 ### Do I need a visa to travel to USA?